wolfgangj/okami/forth/README.md

 This creates confusion in practice.
 For example, a common beginners question in Forth is: "Why does `if` not work outside of colon definitions?"

-PropulsionScript introduces a third class of character:
+okami-forth introduces a third class of character:
 The characters `[` and `]` do not belong to words, they switch between interpret and compile mode.
 This results in code with visual cues and an explicitness about compile vs. interpret mode: